Crockpot ham and potato soup is amazing! Use leftover ham or ham hocks to make this creamy bowl of comfort food for your family tonight.

 This is in the midst of me prepping all the ingredients.
 It doesn’t take very long really.

 Let’s talk about potatoes.
 I usually have a bag of russet in my pantry.
-I mean, we live in Idaho so…….
+We do live in Idaho so…….that’s a given.

 If you want it to be more creamy and delicious, rather than chunky then make them half this size you see above.
 You could also use an emersion blender when done right inside the Crock pot.